Mason10198/WRKF394-utils/README.md

 ***AFTER*** you have a configured setup and have verified that your interface settings are good, audio levels are good, and have done ***ALL*** of the proper setup and tuning, you may proceed.

 ---

-Edit `params.conf` before installing.
-The file itself contains instructions on how to do this.

-Once `params.conf` is configured for your node:
+Download the package:

     $ cd /home/repeater
     $ git clone https://github.com/mason10198/WRKF394-utils.git
     $ cd WRKF394-utils

+Edit `params.conf` before installing.
+The `params.conf` file itself contains instructions on how to do this.
+After this is done, run the installer:

     $ sudo chmod +x install.sh
     $ ./install.sh